Grace of My Heart: Music

 Actress Douglas' singing voice is dubbed by singer Kristen Vigard, while the fictional Luminaries are dubbed by girl group For Real.

 In the beginning, Edna/Denise performs a version of "Hey There", from the musical The Pajama Game, and popularized by singers such as Rosemary Clooney.
 Another of Denise's big musical moments occurs in the studio to sing tracks for "God Give Me Strength", an expensively produced single that fails to generate excitement on the charts, alluding to Phil Spector's recording of "River Deep – Mountain High" for Tina Turner (written by Spector, Ellie Greenwich and Jeff Barry).
 Singer Elvis Costello, who co-wrote "God Give Me Strength" with Burt Bacharach for the film, also wrote "Unwanted Number", which is crafted by Denise and Cazsatt for the Luminaries and causes a scandal due to its story of a young, unmarried mother.

 Singer-composer Lesley Gore co-wrote the song "My Secret Love", performed by the character of young singer Kelly Porter.
 Gore chose not to be credited as a co-writer because she felt she'd "been brought in too late for a real collaboration" and was not invited to the film's New York City premiere, a logistical oversight Anders regretted.

+Brian Wilson and Mike Love wrote and recorded a demo for "a possible title song" to the film in March 1995.